-Training Module 3 How would you describe your fossil?
+Training Module 3 Which category best describes your fossil?
 1. Isolated teeth 2.
 Jaws and tooth plates 3.
 Vertebrae 4.
 Scales, shells, and plates 5.
 Bones and bone fragments Try again!
-Vertebrae usually have a broad surface that is flat or bumpy.Try again!
-Jaws and tooth plates usually have rows of repeating teeth or sockets for teeth that fell out.Try again!
-Vertebrae usually circular cups at their ends and struts that stick out along the rim.Try again!
+Scales, shells, and plates usually have broad surfaces that are flat or bumpy.Try again!
+Jaws and tooth plates usually have rows of teeth or sockets for teeth that fell out.Try again!
+Vertebrae usually have circular cups at their ends and struts that stick out along the rim.Try again!
 Bone fragments usually have broken cross sections that look like a hollow tube or like the end of a broken pencil.
 ID Sheet 4 1.
-My tooth is shaped like a column or cone.
-2. My tooth has multiple cusps that look like big bumps on it.
-3. My tooth is shaped like a diamond or a leaf.
-4. My tooth is flat and shaped like a triangle and may have tiny serrations along the edge.
-5. My tooth is big at the top, shaped like a hexagon, and attached to two thick roots.
+My fossil may have a pointed top or a rounded top.
+2. My fossil is an irregular shape and has multiple cusps.
+3. My fossil is shaped like a diamond.
+4. My fossil is shaped like a flat triangle and may have tiny serrations.
+5. My fossil is shaped like a hexagon and has two thick roots.
 ID Sheet 4-D 1.
 My fossil has a ridge or multiple ridges across the surface.
 2. My fossil does not have a ridge across the surface.
-3. My fossil is a tooth with serrations along the edge but is too fragmented to further identify.
+3. My fossil has serrations but is too fragmented to further identify.
 Try again!
-Focus on the shapes of your fossils cutting edges.
-They should curve along their lengths.Try again!
+Focus on the serrations of your fossil along the cutting edges.
+They should be curved.Try again!
 Look at the base of your fossil.
 It should not have any roots.Try again!
-Focus on the size and quantity of the serrations.
-Also, focus on the overall curvature of your fossil.Try again!
-Look at your fossil sideways.
+Focus on the size and number of the serrations.
+Also, focus on how much it curves.Try again!
+Look at your fossil from the side.
 It should be thin.
 ID Sheet 4-D-II 1.
-My fossil is long and triangular with straight edges.
-2. My fossil is triangular with a few large serrations along the edge and a pronounced ridge at the bottom.
+My fossil is shaped like a long triangle with straight edges.
+2. My fossil is shaped like a triangle with a few large serrations and a large ridge at the bottom.
 3. My fossil has a wide base with serrations along the edge.
-4. My fossil has large hook-shaped serrations along the edge that curve upward toward the tip.
-5. My fossil has small round serrations along the edge.
+4. My fossil has large serrations along the edge that curve upward toward the tip.
+5. My fossil has small serrations along the edge.
 Try again!
 Look at the flat sides of your fossil.
 They should be smooth and have ridges.Try again!
-Your fossil should be complete (not broken) and triangular in shape.
+Your fossil should be complete (not broken) and shaped like a triangle.
 You did it!
 You found a cheek tooth from a dromaeosaur dinosaur!
-Fun Facts!
-1. A dromaeosaur is a type of dinosaur that had a big hooked claw on each foot.
-2. The serrations on the teeth were likely used to help this type of dinosaur slice and eat their food.
-3. Dromaeosaurs were covered in feathers and probably looked like big birds.
+1 – A dromaeosaur is a type of small to medium-sized dinosaur that was covered in feathers.
+2 – Dromaeosaurs, sometimes referred to as raptors, had a big hooked claw on each foot.
+3 -The serrations on the teeth were likely used to help this dinosaur slice and eat their food.
 Place your fossil in the correct box on the Fossil Training Sheet.
+Try again!
+Focus on the base of your fossil.
+It should have a large round area that curves inward towards a small tip.
 Click here to identify another microfossil.
 Try again!
-Look at the flat side of your fossil and focus on the amount of curvature.Try again!
-Focus on the base of your fossil.
-It should have a bulbous region that curves inward toward a narrow neck.Try again!
-Focus on the size of the serrations relative to the overall size of your fossil.Try again!
+Look at the flat side of your fossil and focus on how much it curves.Try again!
+Focus on the size of the serrations compared to the overall size of your fossil.Try again!
 Focus on the shape and symmetry of the serrations and the direction they point.